RArielAlonso/RArielAlonso/README.md

 ### Hi there 👋

+#I'm an industrial engineer with experience in working with data and KPI.

+#I can help you with reach your objetives

 <!--
 **RArielAlonso/RArielAlonso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.